SPANDigital/codeassistant/README.md

 codeassistant serve
 ```

-or to override the defailt model
+or to override the default model

 ```bash
 codeassistant serve --defaultModel gpt-4